polyseam/cndi/README.md

 }
 ```

+If you are new to Kubernetes and are unsure what any of that meant, don't sweat
+it.
+CNDI is designed to help with that knowledge gap with templates, and you'll
+learn along the way too!

 Pro tip!

-If you want to add a new secret to use inside of your Kubernetes cluster, we
+If you want to add a new Kubernetes Secret to use inside of your Kubernetes
-make this possible by encrypting your secrets with
+cluster via GitOps, we make this possible by encrypting your secrets with
 [sealed-secrets](https://github.com/bitnami-labs/sealed-secrets) so they can
 live in your repo securely and be picked up by ArgoCD automatically.
 To add a
-secret to your cluster add the value to your `.env` file, and CNDI will seal it.
+secret to your cluster add the value to your `.env` file, and call `cndi ow` to
+seal it.

 The example below results in sealing the environment variables `"GIT_USERNAME"`
 and `"GIT_PASSWORD"`, into the destination secret key names
 `"GIT_SYNC_USERNAME"` and `"GIT_SYNC_PASSWORD"` respectively.